shahad11/Chicken-disease-classification-CV/README.md

 # Chicken-Disease-Classification--Project
+Poultry diseases including Coccidiosis, Salmonella, and Newcastle can lower chicken productivity if they are not detected early on.
+Deep learning algorithms can assist with the early identification of diseases.

 This project aims to classify chicken fecal samples into two categories: diseased (Coccidiosis) and healthy.
 The classification is based on analyzing images of the fecal samples using computer vision techniques.
+Also This project aims to complete a end to end solution including deployment in AWS/AZURE

 ## Workflows